Johhed15/Githubstats/README.md

 ## Step 3:

-Now you just need to run these functions to doawnload the data, or you could use my pie_chart function which does it for you to create the vizualisation!
+Now you just need to run these functions to download the data, or you could use my pie_chart function which does it for you to create the vizualisation!

 Now you are done!!